ssmythe/learn_mandarin_chinese/README.md

 - Level B (SC): [Step by Step Graded Readers Level B][13]
 - Level C (SC): [Step by Step Graded Readers Level C][14]

-These graded readers are excellent at given you easy to digest material to build your confidence at reading Chinese characters.
+These graded readers are excellent at given you easy to digest material to build your confidence at reading Chinese words and characters.

 Excellent MP3 audio files are available on the website.